markterence/discord-quest-completer/README.md

 ## Uninstall

-To uninstall the app, simply go to the folder where you extracted the app and delete the contents folder.
+To uninstall the app, simply go to the folder where you extracted or placed the app and delete it's folder and thats it.

 The content of the folder may look like this: